...

 Read more

 BAKU, Azerbaijan, December 18.
-Baku is hosting a seminar focused on advancing inclusive language in media, organized by the United Nations (UN) Office in Azerbaijan in partnership with the Ministry of Labor and Social Protection of the Population, Trend reports.
+A seminar on promoting the use of inclusive language in the media was held in Baku, organized by the UN Office in Azerbaijan and the Ministry of Labor and Social Protection of the Population (MLSP), Trend reports.

-The event aims to raise awareness among media professionals about the responsible coverage of inclusive language and disability-related topics, strengthen cooperation between media outlets, Organizations of Persons with Disabilities, the Ministry of Labor and Social Protection of the Population, and the UN system, and provide journalists with practical tools and examples for using non-discriminatory and empowering language.
-It also seeks to create a dialogue platform between persons with disabilities and the media, encouraging storytelling that reflects dignity, equality, and personal identity.
+The seminar aimed to raise awareness among media professionals about inclusive language and responsible coverage of disability issues, strengthen cooperation between media organizations, organizations of persons with disabilities, the Ministry of Labor and Social Protection, and the UN system, provide media representatives with practical tools and examples of non-discriminatory and empowering language, create a platform for dialogue between persons with disabilities and the media, and encourage the coverage of stories that reflect dignity, equality, and identity.

-Deputy Minister of Labor and Social Protection of the Population Rashad Mustafayev and UN Resident Coordinator in Azerbaijan Vladanka Andreeva are scheduled to deliver speeches at the seminar.
+Deputy Minister of Labor and Social Protection Rashad Mustafayev and UN Resident Coordinator in Azerbaijan Vladanka Andreeva addressed the seminar.

-This will be followed by presentations on “Understanding Disability and Inclusion: Key Concepts and Terminology” by Aydin Khalilov, a representative of the Independent Living Center for Persons with Disabilities, and Gular Fatalin, Coordinator of the UN Inclusion Working Group.
+The seminar was followed by a presentation on “Understanding Disability and Inclusion: Key Concepts and Terminology” by Aydin Khalilov, representative of the Independent Living Center for Persons with Disabilities, and Güler Fatali, coordinator of the UN Working Group on Inclusion.

 Tags: